Vizzuality/vizzuality/content/projects/global-forest-watch.md

 modules:
     -   text_left:
             title: Open, reusable foundations
-            description: As the lead technology partner on the Flagship site, we’ve led the creation of many different elements of the whole GFW platform.
+            description: "As the lead technology partner on the Flagship site, we’ve led the creation of many different elements of the whole GFW platform.
 The whole site is built using a unique combination of customised open source softwareb, bringing together the most advanced technologies and data providers.
 The codebase is also open source.
 We created the platform’s design guidelines, ensuring a clean, professional and understandable experience across all of the various parts of the site.
-We also manage the public API, delivering constant improvements so anyone can build their own applications using the great GFW data.
+We also manage the public API, delivering constant improvements so anyone can build their own applications using the great GFW data."
             image: GFW-high1.png

     -   text_right:
             title: Last week on GFW
-            description: With the Global Land Analysis and Discovery alerts, we can release fresh new data every week about how forests have changed in that week.
+            description: "With the Global Land Analysis and Discovery alerts, we can release fresh new data every week about how forests have changed in that week.
 What used to be a yearly routine of can now be undertaken every week.
 And that data is extremely precise: we can detect change at a scale of just 30x30m (half the size of a football pitch).
-By encoding multiple years of data into single map tiles, changes over time can be animated much more quickly, without the need to download the data for each transition; this significantly boosts performance.
+By encoding multiple years of data into single map tiles, changes over time can be animated much more quickly, without the need to download the data for each transition; this significantly boosts performance."
             image: GFW-high2.png

     -   blocks: